-Fan speed is controlled by system temperature via a BIOS setting.
+Fan speed is controlled by system temperature via IPMI.
 If a fan fails, the remaining fans will ramp up to full speed.
 Replace any failed fan at your earliest convenience with the same type and model (the system can continue to run with a failed fan).